hydrusnetwork/hydrus/docs/ipfs.md

 ## connecting your client { id="connecting" }

-IPFS daemons are treated as services inside hydrus, so go to _services->manage services->add->ipfs daemon_.
+IPFS daemons are treated as services inside hydrus, so go to _services->edit->add->ipfs daemon_.
 You will probably want to use credentials of `127.0.0.1:5001`.
 Click 'test address' to make sure everything is working.

 ![](images/ipfs_services.png)